Venture Philly Group | Philadelphia Realtors

 The home is configured as a duplex.
 On the lower levels, you’ll find Frank Weise’s original architecture studio, still full of potential for work, gallery, or creative space.
 Upstairs, the main residence includes 3 bedrooms and 1.5 baths, accessible via a private entrance.
 And yes, there’s a one-car carport—a rare find in this location.

-This home isn’t just a place to live.
+This Philadelphia historic home isn’t just a place to live.
 It’s a piece of Philadelphia’s design story—modernist, imaginative, and filled with soul.

 Architectural Masterpiece on Fairmount’s Most Historic Corner